eyrewiut/gotrue/README.md

 `DB_DRIVER` - `string` **required**

 Chooses what dialect of database you want.
-Must be `mysql`.
+Currently only `mysql` and `postgres` are supported.

 `DATABASE_URL` (no prefix) / `DB_DATABASE_URL` - `string` **required**